 Many people who have a Pap smear notice light bleeding, or spotting, for a couple of days after the test.
-In most cases, this is not a cause for concern, and it usually goes away without intervention.
+This may be due to irritation of the cervix.

 This symptom may occur because the Pap smear can irritate the blood vessels of the cervix, which causes light bleeding.

 Very rarely, prolonged or heavy bleeding may occur after a Pap smear.
 Heavy bleeding may sometimes happen because a person’s monthly period coincides with the timing of the test.
 However, when a period is not the cause, heavy bleeding after a Pap smear could signal an infection or another health issue.

 In this article, we examine the causes of bleeding after a Pap smear and the other possible side effects of this test.
 We also explain when a person should contact their doctor for advice.

 In the majority of cases, there is no underlying health issue responsible for bleeding after a Pap smear.
 Therefore, people who experience temporary light bleeding with no other symptoms do not generally need to worry.

 The most likely causes of bleeding after a Pap smear include:

 During a Pap smear, a healthcare professional takes a small sample of cervical cells to screen for cervical cancer.

 Collecting cells from the cervix can cause light bleeding or spotting that may last for 1–2 days.